-CUSTOMER FEEDBACK QUESTIONNAIRE (MC68HC05B6)
+CUSTOMER FEEDBACK QUESTIONNAIRE (MC68HC05B6/D rev. 4)

 Motorola wishes to continue to improve the quality of its documentation.
 We would welcome your feedback on the publication you have just received.
 Having used the document, please complete this card (or a photocopy of it, if you prefer).